 Focused and In-Depth Problem Solving

-While management and executives make the final decision on how a business is to run, consultants can take part of the burden of strategic planning by offering unique insights, allowing business owners and company personnel/management to focus on operations rather than coming up with new strategies and plans to implement in the organization.
+While management and executives make the final decisions on how a business operates, consultants can help alleviate the burden of strategic planning by offering unique insights.
+This allows business owners and company personnel/management to focus on operations rather than devising new strategies and plans for implementation within the organization.

 Consultants are experts in their field and can offer a unique set of specialized skills that a company can leverage in order to carry out strategic planning that otherwise would not be possible.